Dolly Sods Wilderness: Logging era

-Unfortunately, however, the humus covering the ground dried up when the protective tree cover was removed.
-Sparks from the locomotives, saw mills and logger's warming fires easily ignited this humus layer and the extensive slash – wood too small to be marketable, such as branches and tree crowns – left behind by loggers.
+The humus covering the ground dried up when the protective tree cover was removed.
+Sparks from the locomotives, saw mills and logger's warming fires easily ignited this humus layer and the extensive slash—wood too small to be marketable, such as branches and tree crowns—left behind by loggers.
 Fires repeatedly ravaged the area in the 1910s, scorching everything right down to the underlying rocks.
-All insects, worms, salamanders, mice and other burrowing forms of life perished and the area became a desert.
+All insects, worms, salamanders, mice and other burrowing forms of life perished.
 The destruction was extraordinary.
 The complete clearcut of this ecologically fragile area, followed by extensive wildfires and overgrazing, exacerbated by the ecological stresses of the elevation, have prevented quick regeneration of the forest which has taken decades to recover.
 The Monongahela National Forest was created in 1915, largely motivated by a desire to mitigate the sort of wholesale destruction that had swept over the Sods.
-In 1916 most of Dolly Sods was purchased by the federal government for the MNF from the Bridges Estate.
+In 1916 most of Dolly Sods was purchased by the federal government.
 Mineral rights remained in private ownership.

-The Laneville mill closed in 1920 after almost all the timber had been cut and the local population dwindled.
+The Laneville mill closed in 1920 after almost all the timber had been cut, and the local population dwindled.
 The last timber was felled in the Dolly Sods area in 1924.
 A particularly ferocious fire raged in late July 1930 in the northernmost Red Creek and southernmost Stony River watersheds (along the Grant/Tucker County line).
-This conflagration – known as the Dobbin Slashings Fire – consumed 24,800 acres and killed many trees left alone as non-commercial by the loggers.
+This conflagration—known as the Dobbin Slashings Fire—consumed 24,800 acres and killed many trees left alone as non-commercial by the loggers.
 An eerie landscape persisted here for years, with the stumps of these trees perched high upon jumbles of boulders.
 In the 1930s, the Civilian Conservation Corps made some modest attempts to remediate the damage to Dolly Sods by re-planting stands of red spruce there.

 Army use and cleanup

-In 1943 and '44, as part of the West Virginia Maneuver Area, the U.S. Army used the area as a practice artillery and mortar range and maneuver area before troops were sent to Europe to fight in World War II; with Cabin Mountain and Blackbird Knob serving as designated targets.
+In 1943-44, as part of the West Virginia Maneuver Area, the U.S. Army used the area as a practice artillery and mortar range and maneuver area before troops were sent to Europe to fight in World War II, with Cabin Mountain and Blackbird Knob serving as designated targets.

 In 1997, a work crew extensively surveyed trail locations and known campsites for shells.
 Workers made 32,594 excavations along the trails and discovered and detonated 14 live mortar shells, most along the Fisher Spring Run Trail.
 All were exploded on site.
 Two others were inert.
 They also found numerous railroad spikes, iron tools and horseshoes left over from logging days.
 Off-trail searches proved to be impossible, so some of the artillery and mortar shells (60 mm and 81 mm rounds) shot into the area likely still remain there.
 (See this link for a photo of two shells found in July 2006.)